NVIDIA-Omniverse-blueprints/earth2-weather-analytics/docs/04_omniverse_app.md

 ### Metadata Format

-E2CC can load feature descriptions from metadata stored in JSON files.
-The goal for this representation is to make it useable for other applications outside of E2CC without introducing a requirement for the USD libraries.
+The kit app can load feature descriptions from metadata stored in JSON files.
+The goal for this representation is to make it useable for other applications outside of the kit app without introducing a requirement for the USD libraries.
 In the future, this mechanism may be augmented by adding a USD schema.

 Below, you'll learn how the metadata JSON files can be structured.